jSwAggy01/C-Sharp-Notes-Projects/README.md

 This repository contains documentation of all of the notes and projects I completed while pursuing my professional *Foundational C# with Microsoft* Developer Certification via [freeCodeCamp](https://www.freecodecamp.org/learn).

 I've included the original section titles and descriptions within each sections `README.md` file; and for simplicity, I have summarized what that section covered in the *Topics Covered* area below.
 Subsequently, I've also included a *List of Projects* that house all of the guided and challenge projects that sometimes built off of each previous section/module.
-As an added bonus, at the very end I've included a study guide that I've compiled from the "Knowledge Checks" of each individual section and module (for those that'd like to use this as a study tool :blush:).
+As an added bonus, at the very end I've included a study guide that I've compiled from the "Knowledge Checks" of each individual section and module (for those that would like to use this as a study tool😄).

 Cheers!